pagkly/Zed/Investopedia3/Deferred Acquisition Costs (DAC) Definition.md

 [Insurance companies](https://www.investopedia.com/ask/answers/052015/what-main-business-model-insurance-companies.asp) face large upfront costs when issuing new business, including referral [commissions](https://www.investopedia.com/terms/c/commission.asp) to external distributors and brokers, underwriting, and medical expenses.
 Often these costs can exceed the premiums paid in the early years of different types of insurance plans.

 The implementation of DAC enables insurance companies to spread out these large costs (that otherwise would be paid upfront) gradually—as they earn revenues.
-Using this accounting method tends to produce a smoother pattern of [earnings](https://www.investopedia.com/terms/e/earnings.asp).
+Using this accounting method tends to produce a smoother pattern of [[earnings]](https://www.investopedia.com/terms/e/earnings.asp).

 As of 2012, insurers are required to comply with a new [Federal Accounting Standards Board](https://www.investopedia.com/terms/f/fasb.asp) (FASB) rule, “Accounting for Costs Associated with Acquiring or Renewing Insurance Contracts,” or ASU 2010-26.

-FASB allows insurance companies to [capitalize](https://www.investopedia.com/terms/c/capitalizedcost.asp) on the costs of acquiring new customers by amortizing them over time.
-With this process, DACs are recorded as [assets](https://www.investopedia.com/terms/a/asset.asp)—rather than expenses—and they can be paid off gradually.
+FASB allows insurance companies to [[capitalize]](https://www.investopedia.com/terms/c/capitalizedcost.asp) on the costs of acquiring new customers by amortizing them over time.
+With this process, DACs are recorded as [[assets]](https://www.investopedia.com/terms/a/asset.asp)—rather than expenses—and they can be paid off gradually.

 Deferred acquisition costs (DAC) are treated as an asset on the balance sheet and amortized over the life of the insurance contract.

 The FASB also requires that companies amortize balances on a constant level basis over the expected term of contracts.
-In the case of unexpected contract terminations, FASB rules that DAC must be written off, but it is not subject to an [impairment test](https://www.investopedia.com/terms/i/impairment.asp).
+In the case of unexpected contract terminations, FASB rules that DAC must be written off, but it is not subject to an [[impairment test]](https://www.investopedia.com/terms/i/impairment.asp).
 This means that the asset is not measured to see if it is still worth the amount stated on the balance sheet.

 ## Special Considerations

 ### Deferred Acquisition Costs (DAC) Amortization

 DAC represents the “un-recovered investment” in the policies issued and is therefore capitalized as an [intangible asset](https://www.investopedia.com/terms/i/intangibleasset.asp) to match costs with related revenues.
 Over time, the acquisition costs are recognized as an expense that reduces the DAC asset.
-The process of recognizing the costs in the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp) is known as amortization and refers to the DAC asset being amortized, or reduced over a number of years.
+The process of recognizing the costs in the [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp) is known as amortization and refers to the DAC asset being amortized, or reduced over a number of years.

 Amortization requires a basis that determines how much DAC should be turned into an expense for each accounting period.
 The amortization basis varies by the Federal Accounting Standards (FAS) classification: